jdc-cunningham/ip-tracker-basic/README.md

 # ip-tracker-basic
-PHP PDO MySQL client ip url requested tracker
+What is it: PHP PDO MySQL client-ip url-requested tracker

+Anytime a webpage with this tracker included, will trigger an ip request and current url request to be stored into the Tracking database.

 This ip-tracker tracks both the client's ip-address, the url-requested, and the time the url was requested.